Experimental Collaborations Grant

 Inspired by isolation and touch deprivation, we have crossed our paths to consider the importance of self-care during this pandemic.
 This is an open-ended collaboration, accessible to everyone in their own comfort of their homes, aiming to address an underlying hunger for sensory stimulation within a wider community, and to help them appreciate their bodies and immediate surroundings again.

 Indoor Yachting is a project that stems from the questioning of how seemingly trivial and mundane objects or experiences add to the rhythm of life.
 In turn, elevating these elements of the everyday into more noticeable occurrences.
 Indoor Yachting is a small enquiry and exploration of these notions.
 Negotiating the potential for quotidian objects and experiences to cultivate a sense of grounding or new found intrigue throughout our collective monotony and day to day; especially throughout the COVID 19 lockdown.
-Indoor Yachting debuted at the VCA Artspace from the 24th of August until the 28th of August, and is now presented in a publication that can be viewed at www.indooryachting.com.
-This publication is available to order as a physical book as well as being available digitally.
+Indoor Yachting debuted at the VCA Artspace from the 24th of August until the 28th of August.
+This project will also produce a publication, available both digitally and as a physical book available to order.

 Indoor Yachting is curated by Rebecca Suares-Jury and consists of eleven VCA artists currently studying, as well as 3 alumni and a guest artist.
 Featuring: Caitlin Aloisio-Shearer, James Ashley, Darcey Bella Arnold, Aretha Brown, Shanae Davies, Grace Culley, Matlok Griffiths, Evangela Lines-Morison, Travis MacDonald, Thomas Minchinton-Kimpton, Madeleine Minack, Eleanor Newbound, Lisa Radford, Miream Salameh and Rebecca Suares-Jury.
 With written contributions from Greta Wallace Crabbe (studying drawing at the VCA) in collaboration with Prof Chris Wallace Crabbe and another written piece by Isabelle Carney (currently studying screenwriting at the VCA).